aws-samples/aws-hpc-tutorials/content/06-nice-dcv/pcluster/04-connect-dcv.md

 {{% notice tip %}}
 NICE DCV Licensing: The NICE DCV server does not require a license server when running on Amazon EC2 instances.
 However, the NICE DCV server must periodically connect to an Amazon S3 bucket to determine whether a valid license is available.
-AWS ParallelCluster automatically adds the required permissions to the [ParallelClusterInstancePolicy](https://docs.aws.amazon.com/parallelcluster/latest/ug/iam.html#parallelclusterinstancepolicy), so the user does not need to do anything.
+AWS ParallelCluster automatically adds the [required permissions](https://docs.aws.amazon.com/parallelcluster/latest/ug/iam-roles-in-parallelcluster-v3.html) to the instance, so the user does not need to do anything.
 {{% /notice %}}